awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_xilinx.md

 This tutorial provides instructions for getting started with the Xilinx Avnet MicroZed Industrial IoT Kit\.
 If you do not have the Xilinx Avnet MicroZed Industrial IoT Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtqUAH/MicroZed-IIoT-Bundle-with-Amazon-FreeRTOS)\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

-## Overview<a name="w12aab7c25c43b7"></a>
+## Overview<a name="w13aab7c25c43b7"></a>

 This tutorial contains instructions for the following getting started steps: